Words Related to Campus Life

 cut class (v) to be absent from class intentionally

 2. You'd better not cut class on Thursday.
-That's the day we're reviewing for the test.
+That's the day we're reviewing

 3. Did you cut class to sleep in?